acro5piano/nail-carte/README.md

 JSX components.

-### /src/components/pages
+### /src/components/**/*Container.tsx

-Entry point of Router.
-Responsible for page elements.
+Responsible for Connecting React component to Redux state.
+They can be entry points of Router.

 Rules:

-- Do not concern about app state.
+- Do not write too much JSX.

-### /src/components/containers

-Connect app state to component.

-Rules:

 - Use Redux's `connect`.

-### /src/components/projects
+### /src/components/**/*.tsx

-Project specific presentational components.
+JSX container.
+Responsible for User Interface.

 Rules:

 - Keep reusablility.
 - Do not have state, just function (Stateless Functional Component).
+- Do not connect to Redux state.

 ### /src/components/material-ui